Landmark College

 Grant in 2021

-Endeavos Innovations is a product development and engineering services firm based in Clifton Park, New York, established in 2014.
-The company specializes in advanced mechanical and systems engineering, focusing on research innovation and the development of structural and machine designs.
-Endeavos offers on-demand services, including finite element analysis (FEA) and computational fluid dynamics (CFD) simulations, catering to clients in the mechanical, aerospace, and mechatronics engineering sectors.
-By providing these services, Endeavos enables clients to evaluate their designs and gain insights that foster the improvement and creation of new ideas.
+Endeavos Innovations is a product development and engineering services firm established in 2014 in Clifton Park, New York.
+The company specializes in advanced mechanical and systems engineering, offering on-demand services that include finite element analysis (FEA) and computational fluid dynamics (CFD) simulations.
+Endeavos focuses on the fields of mechanical, aerospace, and mechatronics engineering, providing clients with valuable insights to evaluate their designs and enhance innovation.
+Through its research and engineering expertise, Endeavos supports the development of structural and machine designs, empowering clients to improve existing products and generate new ideas.

 Grant in 2021